 - Company: TT-Line

-- Duration: approximately 6 – 7 hours (depending on the specific connection)
+- Crossing time: approximately 6–7 hours (depending on the specific sailing)

-- Type of crossing: day and night sailings
+- Type of crossing: daytime and overnight sailings

-- Transport options: passenger cars, caravans, motorcycles, trucks
+- Transport options: passenger cars, motorhomes, motorcycles, freight vehicles

 - Cabins: standard and pet-friendly cabins (limited number)

-- Traveling with a dog: allowed on selected decks and in designated cabins
+- Dogs on board: permitted on selected decks and in designated cabins